willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 ----

 ### Where we are headed
 {:.no_toc}

-When you have more than two point charges pushing and pulling on each other, use Coulomb's Law to find the force between pairs of charges.
+When you have more than two point charges pushing or pulling on each other, use Coulomb's Law to find the force between pairs of charges.
 Then combine the forces with vector addition.

-We use the Law of Cosines and the Law of Sines to solve force triangles.
+We solve force triangles with the Law of Cosines and the Law of Sines.

 ----